Dewi Lestari: Biography

 Dee was born in Bandung, West Java on 20 January 1976; she was the fourth of five children born to a religious Christian family.
 Raised to be active in music, she took up singing, later providing backing vocals for singers such as Chrisye.
 After graduating high school, she attended Parahyangan Catholic University and graduated with a degree in international relations.
 In 1993, she formed the girl group RSD (Rida Sita Dewi) with her friends Rida Farida and Sita Nursanti; together they released three albums and a greatest hits album on Warna Musik and Sony Music.

 In 2001, Dee released her first novel, Kesatria, Putri dan Bintang Jatuh (The Knight, The Princess, and the Falling Star).
 Part of the Supernova series, it was well received and spawned two sequels, Supernova: Akar (Supernova: Roots) and Petir (Thunder).
 Two of these were nominated for the Khatulistiwa Award, as was one of its sequels in 2003.

-In March 2006, Dee release Filosofi Kopi: Kumpulan Cerita and Prosa Satu Dekade (Coffee Philosophy: A Decade's Worth of Stories and Prose).
+In March 2006, Dee released Filosofi Kopi: Kumpulan Cerita and Prosa Satu Dekade (Coffee Philosophy: A Decade's Worth of Stories and Prose).
 The collection of short stories and prose dealt with themes of love and spirituality and was described by literary critic and poet Goenawan Mohamad as being "Uncomplicated, in fact quite brilliant..."
 Mohamad went on to suggest that it would revive "wit" in Indonesian literature.
 At the same time, she released her first solo album, Out of Shell; the album had been in development since 1994.

 Two years later, Dee released Rectoverso, a "hybrid" of an album and a short story collection.
 The project started in 2006 when she wrote the song "Hanya Isyarat" ("Only a Sign") and, unsatisfied, wrote a short story with the "same theme and inspiration"; from this seemingly different but "actually one and complementary" arrangement, she derived the title.
 One of the songs, "Malaikat Juga Tahu" ("Angels Also Know"), was released as a single to a warm reception.
 That year also saw her novel Perahu Kertas (Paper Boats) published.